Alternate Rogue

 Smoke Bomb

-Prerequisites: proficiency with alchemist's supplies
+Prerequisites: alchemist's supplies proficiency

-As an action, you can expend one Exploit Die and use your alchemist's supplies to craft a Smoke Bomb, which retains
+As an action, you can expend one Exploit Die to use a set

 Streetwise